-Violinist Inés Voglar was born to a Slovenian family in Venezuela, studied music under the program "El Sistema" and came to the United States in 1996 to complete her undergraduate and graduate studies from Duquesne University and Carnegie Mellon University, respectively, in Pittsburgh, Pennsylvania.
-Before Joining the Oregon Symphony in 2004, she played two seasons with the Pittsburgh Symphony as an extra musician.
-In September of 2012, Inés won a national audition for the title chair of Assistant Principal Second Violin with the Oregon Symphony.
-She is a member of Portland-based new music ensemble FearNoMusic and for six years she served as Artistic Director.
-Currently, Inés is a faculty member at the Oregon State University Chamber Music Workshop and Portland Summer Ensembles, and serves as concertmaster of the Astoria Music Festival Orchestra, regularly performing chamber music around Portland and Oregon.
-Her most influential violin teachers have been Roberto Valdes and Andrés Cárdenes.
+Violinist Inés Voglar Belgique was born to a Slovenian family in Venezuela, where she studied music under the program "El Sistema” and violin with Roberto Valdes.
+She came to the United States in 1996 to complete her undergraduate and graduate studies from Duquesne University and Carnegie Mellon University with then-Concertmaster of the Pittsburgh Symphony Andrés Cárdenes.
+Before joining the Oregon Symphony in 2004, she played two seasons with the Pittsburgh Symphony as an extra musician, including national and European tours.
+Other orchestral distinctions include having been Guest Concertmaster of the Galicia Symphony Orchestra in December 2007 and being a frequent Concertmaster of the Astoria Music Festival Orchestra.
+In September of 2012, Inés won the position of Assistant Principal Second Violin with the Oregon Symphony in a national audition.
+An avid chamber musician, Ms. Voglar Belgique has been a violinist in FearNoMusic for nine years and served as artistic Director from 2005-11, reaching out to collaborate with internationally acclaimed composers and presenting the music of Oregon and the Pacific Northwest.
+In addition to private studio teaching, she is a faculty member at the Interlochen Adult Chamber Music Camp, the Oregon State University Chamber Music Workshop and Portland Summer Ensembles.
+Besides her new appointment as conductor of the Young String Ensemble of the Portland Youth Philharmonic, Ms. Voglar Belgique will join the faculty of Lewis and Clark College in the fall of 2015.

 Adult Chamber Music Camp Faculty - Violin